-In the absence of an emergency or an IEP or Section 504 plan, the School District does not provide invasive physical examinations and screenings on school premises.
-"Invasive physical examination" means any medical examination that involves the exposure of private body parts, or any act during such examination that includes incision, insertion, or injection into the body, but does not include a hearing, vision or scoliosis screening.
-In the event the School District does provide physical examinations and screenings, parents may opt-out their student from participation by sending the request, in writing, to their student's principal, or by submitting the Physical Examinations and Screenings Opt-Out Form.
+In the absence of an emergency or an IEP or Section 504 plan, the School District does not provide physical examinations and screenings on school premises.
+In the event the School District does provide physical examinations and screenings, parents may opt-out their student from participation by sending the request, in writing, to their student's building principal, or by submitting the Physical Examinations and Screenings Opt-Out Form contained in the annual online enrollment process.